apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

     -   Keys must be strings and values need to be JSON stringify-able.
     -   `forEach()` function is not supported.

     Note that the stored data is not persisted.
-If the actor run is restarted or migrated to another worker server, the content of `globalStore` is reset.
+If the Actor run is restarted or migrated to another worker server, the content of `globalStore` is reset.
 Therefore, never depend on a specific value to be present in the store.